-PLEASE READ CAREFULLY - NOTES AND ADVICE When approval takes effect This approval takes effect in accordance with section 85 of the Planning Act 2016.
-When approval lapses This approval will lapse if the change of use has not occurred within the following period, in accordance with the provisions contained in section 85(i)(a) of the Planning Act 2016. (a) If no period stated - 6 years after the approval starts to have effect.
-Section 86 of the Planning Act 2016 sets out how an extension to the period of approval can be requested.
-It is the applicant's responsibility to obtain all statutory approvals prior to commencement of any works onsite.
-This approval in no way removes the duty of care responsibility of the applicant under the Aboriginal Cultural Heritage Act 2003.
-Pursuant to Section 23(1) of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal cultural heritage (the "cultural heritage duty of care").
-This approval in no way authorises the clearing of native vegetation protected under the Vegetation Management Act 1999.
-The approved development does not authorise any deviation from the applicable Australian Standards nor from the application of any laws, including laws covering work place health and safety.
+NOTES AND ADVICE When approval takes effect This approval takes effect in accordance with section 85 of the Planning Act 2016.
+When approval lapses The approval will lapse if a plan for the reconfiguration is not given to the local govern within the following period, in accordance with the provisions contained in section 85(1) the Planning Act 2016 : (a) If no period is stated - 4 years after the approval starts to have effect.
+Section 86 of the Planning Act 2016 sets out how an extension to the period of approva be requested. ıl can Infrastructure charges as outlined in the attached Infrastructure Charges Notice shall be upon Council's approval of the Plan of Survey.
+The Infrastructure Charges Notice is inclin Attachment 3 .
+All development shall be conducted in accordance with the provisions of the Environm Protection Act 1994 and all relevant regulations and standards under that Act.
+All necessicences under the Act shall be obtained and shall be maintained at all times.
+This approval in no way removes the duty of care responsibility of the applicant under Aboriginal Cultural Heritage Act 2003.
+Pursuant to Section 23(1) of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable practicable measures to ensure the activity does not harm Aboriginal cultural heritage "cultural heritage duty of care"). iltural and This approval in no way authorises the clearing of native vegetation protected unde Vegetation Management Act 1999. r the The approved development does not authorise any deviation from the applicable Austr Standards nor from the application of any laws, including laws covering work place health safety.
+It is the applicant's responsibility to obtain all statutory approvals prior to commencement any works onsite. ent of